zetxx/node-red-contrib-file-upload/README.md

-node-red-node-ping
+node-red-node-file-upload
 ==================

-A <a href="http://nodered.org" target="_new">Node-RED</a> node to ping a remote server, for use as a keep-alive check.
+A <a href="http://nodered.org" target="_new">Node-RED</a> node to upload file

 Install
 -------

 Run the following command in the root directory of your Node-RED install

-    npm install node-red-node-ping
+    npm install node-red-node-file-upload

 Usage
 -----

-Pings a machine and returns the trip time in mS.

-Returns boolean **false** if no response received within 5 seconds, or if the host is unresolveable.

-Default ping is every 20 seconds but can be configured.
+Uploads a file from path that you put in node config